danimtk/blog/_posts/2019-06-17-Flask-and-Heroku-for-online-Machine-Learning-deployement.md

 ### Contacts

-In case you have any questions or any suggestions on what should be my next article about, please just leave a comment below.
+In case you have any questions or any suggestions on what my next article should be about, please just leave a comment below.

-If you want to keep updated with my latest articles and projects, these are some of my contacts details:
+If you want to keep updated with my latest articles and projects [follow me on Medium](https://medium.com/@pierpaoloippolito28).
+These are some of my contacts
+details:

 [Personal Blog](https://pierpaolo28.github.io/blog/)